 3. Determine the fitness of your boat camo paint

 Most vehicle and boat concealments use the aid of paints for easy and quickest jobs.
-When you use camo paints, choose a paint color combination that can help blend your boat into the surrounding area.
+When using camo paints, choose a color combination that can help blend your boat into the surrounding area.

 Always choose a two or three-color combination that can easily cloak your boat in any environment or season.